parMaster/advent-of-code/2023/Readme.md

 Part One was like 15 minutes.
 Part Two computing for at least 15 minutes...

 Brute force it baby!
 I'd like to, if I had time someday:
-1. make it bruteforce in parallel, because now it's using only one core;
+1. ~~make it bruteforce in parallel, because now it's using only one core~~ faning out every seed range to a separate goroutine got every core 100% loaded, cutting the time by 60%
-2. think of better solution (collect all stages combinations and solve a problem "what kind of seed can get through?"... idk).
+1. ~~think of better solution (collect all stages combinations and solve a problem "what kind of seed can get through?".~~ idk if there is any..